Airbnb Has Chosen The Winners They’ll Pay Live In This Beautiful Italian Town For Three Months

 — ëłęåñør (@ellyybean) January 15, 2019

-The Grottole trip will particularly suit anybody looking to take life a little slower; all those looking to escape from all the hustle and bustle of the modern world.
+Life in Grottole particularly suits anyone looking to take life a little slower; all those looking to escape from all the hustle and bustle of the modern world.
 The town has zero traffic or pollution, and its residents are distinctly laidback and friendly.

 (Lead image: Airbnb)